-The ESCF provides immediate financial support for projects that are serving vulnerable populations as they manage the impacts of COVID-19.
-Qualified donees were able to apply for more than one grant, as long as each application described a distinct project and there is no duplication of eligible costs across multiple projects.
+The ESCF will provide immediate financial support for projects that are serving vulnerable populations as they manage the impacts of COVID-19.
+Qualified donees may apply for more than one grant at the local level, as long as each application describes a distinct project and there is no duplication of eligible costs across multiple projects.
 Applicants to the National/Provincial Stream can only submit one application.

 - Clearly address a pressing social inclusion or well-being need caused by COVID-19;

 - Serve one or more vulnerable groups (defined below);

-- Be carried out in a short timeframe with a reasonable budget, before March 31, 2021
+- Be carried out in a short timeframe – between April 1, 2020 and March 31, 2021 – and with a reasonable budget

 Examples of eligible projects where vulnerable populations impacted by COVID-19 include: